 When it gets dark at 5pm turn on your string lights (if you don’t have string lights up somewhere in your house what are you even doing with your life???), light some candles, and make your space extra cozy.
 Put soft flannel sheets on your bed and faux fur throws on your sofa.
 Wear fuzzy socks and silly pjs with reindeer or snowmen.

-Get a heated blanket if your house tends to be cold, my old home didn’t have a working heater for about 15 years, my heated blanket saved me.
-My BEST friend each winter though was my space heater with a remote, I could turn it on while still in bed and let the room warm up for 5 minutes before dragging myself out of bed.
+Get a heated blanket if your house tends to be cold.
+My old home didn’t have a working heater for about 15 years, my heated blanket saved me.
+However, my BEST friend each winter was my space heater with a remote, I could turn it on while still in bed and let the room warm up for 5 minutes before dragging myself out of bed.

-Light the fireplace (if you have one) or put on the Netflix fireplace video (Youtube has a bunch too) while you get cozy under the blankets with a good book.
+Light the fireplace (if you have one) or put on a Youtube fireplace video (this is my favorite) while you get cozy under the blankets with a good book.
 There is something really comforting about being in a cozy little nest while getting lost in a story.
 You might get some ideas from my book lists below.

 - Witchy Books for the Fall